Tombert/tombert.github.io2/_posts/2016-09-07-startup-chronicles.markdown

 The chatting goes well enough, and then Ed gives me a piece of paper with a bunch of questions about the Coldfusion language.

 Now, if you, the casual reader, has never used Coldfusion, I envy you, but it's effectively a language designed for people who are used to HTML to get started with server-side web-development.
+The language is structured in a series of tags, designed to look like like an XML-styled mess.

-I tell you this to explain what was on the test, but twenty-one-year-old-me had no idea what he was doing.
-I got literally every single question on the test wrong, and the entire process was humbling.
+I tell you this to explain what was on the test, but twenty-one-year-old-me had no idea what he was doing, a fact that became immediately obvious when I got literally every single question wrong on the test.
+I'm understanding every word on the page, but the permutations and combinations of words was foreign.

 With this, I figure I had blown the interview, I say goodbye, and I go home.